 How does the SNP’s budget help families?

-The 2026–27 Scottish Budget includes several measures introduced by the SNP Scottish Government to support families during the cost of living crisis.
+The SNP’s 2026–27 budget for Scotland included several measures introduced by the SNP in government to support families during the cost of living crisis.

-These measures both protect existing support and introduce new initiatives, targeting families, children, and lower‑income taxpayers.
+These measures protect existing support and introduced new initiatives, targeting families, children, and lower‑income taxpayers.

-2. Universal Breakfast Club for Primary School Children
+2. The Universal Breakfast Club for primary school children

-Over £100 million is being invested across the spending review period.
+Over £100 million is being invested to fund support for:

 - A universal breakfast club offer for all primary‑aged pupils.